eps696/SD/README.md

 ```
 python src/latwalk.py -t yourfile.txt -im _in/pix/bench2.jpg --mask _in/pix/mask/bench2_mask.jpg
 ```
-Other options can be seen by running these scripts with `--help` option.
+Check other options by running these scripts with `--help` option; try various models, samplers, noisers, etc.
+Text prompts may include either [textual inversion] embeddings (e.g. `<depthmap>`) or weights (like `good prompt :1 | also good prompt :1 | bad prompt :-0.5`).
+The latter may degrade overall accuracy though.
 Interpolated videos may be further smoothed out with [FILM](https://github.com/google-research/frame-interpolation).
-Text prompts may include [textual inversion] embeddings (e.g. `<depthmap>`) and weights (like `good prompt :1 | also good prompt :1 | bad prompt :-0.5`).
-The latter may degrade overall accuracy though.

 There are also Windows bat-files, slightly simplifying and automating the commands.